nikksno/MacHete/README.md

 2. You've decided to include any kind of app, package, printer driver, and custom setting outside of those allowed by your MDM server in your client installation.
 Is a static image going to be enough for you, knowing that any change you'll want to apply will have to be applied inside a new image, and redistributed, therefore formatting the client, or will you want more future-proofing in your client macs?
 In the first instance, choose **Imaging** only, otherwise keep going.

 3. You've decided to include any kind of app, package, printer driver, and custom setting outside of those allowed by your MDM server in your client installation, and to have the ability to later change specific settings from your MDM server and perhaps distributing software from the Mac App Store.
-Therefore you definitely need a **Profiling + Imaging** approach.
+Therefore you definitely need a **Imaging + Profiling** approach.
 It'll take a little longer to set up, but trust me you'll see the difference right away in your daily use.

 ## Putting all of the pieces together